nais/doc/docs/security/auth/azure-ad/usage.md

     - The value of this claim is the (human-readable) [name](README.md#client-name) of the consumer application that requested the token.
 - `groups` (**groups**)
     - JSON array of object IDs for [Azure AD groups](README.md#groups).
+    - This claim only applies in flows where a user is involved i.e., either the [sign-in](#openid-connect-authorization-code-flow) or [on-behalf-of](#oauth-20-on-behalf-of-grant) flows.
     - In order for a group to appear in the claim, all the following conditions must be true:
         - The given user is a direct member of the group.
         - The group is [assigned to the client](configuration.md#groups).